 The first line of defense is to install and use "Layers of Protection."

-Perimeter fences must be non-climbable, four-sided, and a minimum of 60 inches high.
+Perimeter fences must be non-climbable, four-sided, and a up to 60 inches high.

-Gates must be kept closed and never propped open.
+Gates must be closed and never propped open.

 Doors, windows, and gates must be locked, self-closing, and self-latching.